-In 2020, ASHP/CML responded to the need for teaching materials that provide historical context for current events by creating the following online resource pages:
+In 2020 and 2021, ASHP/CML responded to the need for teaching materials that provide historical context for current events by creating the following online resource pages:

 The rapid spread of the COVID-19 virus in the United States and around the world leaves many of us seeking ways to place the pandemic in historical context.
 ASHP/CML has compiled a list of resources and discussion questions to assist students, teachers, and the general public in understanding past epidemics and connect this knowledge to the present situation.

 ASHP/CML has compiled resources for those who want to better understand the history of both black oppression and black resistance that make up the U.S. story.
 This selective compilation highlights materials drawn from our own collections, plus links to other freely accessible documents, collections, lesson plans, and items suitable for students, teachers, researchers, public historians, and the interested public.